macimas-fonts/macsMinecraft/README.md

 	<br>
 	<img src="./GITHUB/main preview 1.png">
 	<hr>
-	bold and italic variants, with bold being strange as ever
+	bold and italic styles, with bold being strange as ever
 	<br>
 	please note that italic has a little kerning issue that i do not know how to fix yet. sorry
 	<img src="./GITHUB/main preview 2.png">